-For the majority of the world, gaining basic access to reliable Internet is a significant hardship.
-Even then, being included in the elite group of "those who are heard" is harder still.
+For the majority of the world, gaining basic access to reliable Internet is a significant hardship while mobile application development company vacancies, so typical in the rest of the world, are as rare as hen’s teeth.
+Even then, being included in the elite group of “those who are heard” is harder still.
 Are you rallying for the patriots of the Burmese Civil War?
-Check midway through the New York Times, behind an article about Newt Gingrich's "family values."
+Check midway through the New York Times, behind an article about Newt Gingrich’s “family values.”
 They even have a Facebook page, with all of 9,000 supporters.
-All else being equal, it simply isn't.
+All else being equal, it simply isn’t.

 So What is the Internet, Then?

 There’s no doubting the Internet is a communications revolution, but it’s certainly not a coherent public sphere.
 By its sheer size and global reach alone, it’s most likely impossible for even a dominant plurality of “the Internet” to be talking about any one thing at once.
 Before we pray at the altar of the Internet-as-democratic-commons, let’s stop and think about how we actually use the product.
 Let’s play an honesty game.
 I’ll even let you self censor, but only if you’re looking at porn:

 When you finish reading this article, list all of your currently open browser tabs.
 How many do you have?
 Are you even internally thinking about one thing at a time on the Internet?
 How many of your open tabs involve talking with other people on a topic as opposed to merely reading an article or conducting a search?